shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 ## General

-To add new functionality or change the behavior of a existing component, you can either override or extend the component.
+To add new functionality or change the behavior of an existing component, you can either override or extend the component.

 The difference between the two methods is that with `Component.extend()` a new component is created.
 With `Component.override()`, on the other hand, the previous behavior of the component is simply overwritten.